 U. S. History is a study of the nation's past that gives students an understanding of the democratic ideals which have helped to form the American government and way of living from post-Civil War to the present.
+US History EOC review and preparation is included as part of the curriculum.

-AP U.S. HISTORY
+AP U.S. HISTORY 20500 Credit: 1

 In addition to the requirements of U. S. History, students are required to utilize the skill of analysis, critical thinking, and synthesis in order to apply historical information to past and present.
 Various projects will be assigned during the course of the year to expand these skills.
+Although US History EOC preparation is not the primary focus of AP courses, it will be included in the curriculum.
 This course will prepare students to take the AP U.S. History examination during the spring semester; students who receive a score of "3" or better may receive college credit for this course.
 This class may be assigned work to be completed during the summer break.